New railway station

-Astana train station is an integrated transport hub being constructed in Kazakhstan's capital city, Astana.
-Development of the new train station is part of an infrastructure upgrade for the country aimed at boosting economic growth.
+Astana train station is an integrated transport hub being constructed in Kazakhstan’s capital city, Astana.
+The development of the new train station is part of an infrastructure upgrade for the country aimed at boosting economic growth.

 The new station has been in the planning since 2013 and was approved in July 2015.
 It will cater to the growing needs of the capital by combining a number of rail links, public areas, pedestrian pathways and an urban park, upon completion in May 2017.
 It is estimated to serve approximately 38,000 passengers a day.